 Another nifty feature is the “Mills Replacement” warning light.

 Since this prosumer coffee grinder is also designed for use in a commercial setting, you will want to know in advance if your burrs are getting worn out and need to be changed.
-The “Mills Replacement” warning light flashes on the color display on the front of the machine to indicate that your burrs need replacement.
+The “Mills Replacement” warning light flashes on the colour display on the front of the machine to indicate that your burrs need replacement.

 Hopper & Grounds Bin: By default, the F4 grinder is available with a one-pound bean hopper, which indicates its commercial capabilities.
 However, Fiorenzato also sells a half-pound bean hopper as an option.

 You won’t get any grounds bin with this machine as it is an espresso grinder that grinds directly into a portafilter and comes with an electronic dosing function.
 Fiorenzato also makes F4 Nano (without the “E”) model that comes with a manual doser.

 Aesthetics: No matter which angle you look at it from, there’s only one word to describe the Fiorenzato F4 E Nano — beautiful.
 Its Italian heritage is evident in its contoured hopper, polished adjustment ring, and sleek body panels.
-With the option of 5 colors (black, white, red, silver, chrome) to choose from, this elegant machine is guaranteed to spruce up your kitchen or cafe.
+With the option of 5 colours (black, white, red, silver, chrome) to choose from, this elegant machine is guaranteed to spruce up your kitchen or cafe.